 How the Toss-Loss Streak Started

-The streak began when India lost the toss in the 2023 World Cup Final on 19 November 2023.
+The streak began when India lost the toss in the 2023 World Cup Final on November 19, 2023.
+From that point, India kept losing tosses across several series and formats.

 - Lost consecutive tosses in ODIs

-- Lost tosses in T20I series against England and Australia
+- Lost tosses in T20I series against England & Australia

 Most Consecutive Toss Losses in ODIs – Updated to Dec 2025